dagraham/etm-dgraham/README.md

 ### Orignally Created

-All items, sorted by the datetime created and grouped by year and month.
+All items, sorted by the datetime created.

 ### Last Modified

-All items, sorted by the datetime last modified and grouped by year and month.
+All items, sorted by the datetime last modified.

 ## Tags